tangowithcode/tango_with_django_2/manuscript/chapter-deployment.md

 We will also need to add a further mapping to serve Rango's static files.
 Once again. click *Enter URL*, this time on the second line, and enter `/static/`.
 Confirm this entry.
 The path entry should then be something similar to `/home/rangodemo2019/tango_with_django_project/static`.
 In essence, you should point this path to the location of the `static` directory in your project.
 For our example, this path works -- `rangodemo2019` is our PythonAnywhere username, and `tango_with_django_project` is the directory in which our Git repository was cloned.

 Once completed, your app should then have access to its stylesheets, images and JavaScript files.
-The same applies for the Django admin interface.
+The same applies to the Django admin interface.
 Don't forget to *Reload* your app once these paths have been applied!

 ### Enabling HTTPS
-PythonAnywhere also provides really straightforward support for enabling [HTTPS](https://en.wikipedia.org/wiki/HTTPS) functionality, adding a layer of encryption between the client and server.
+PythonAnywhere also provides really straightforward support for enabling [HTTPS](https://en.wikipedia.org/wiki/HTTPS) functionality, adding a layer of encryption between the client and the server.
 PythonAnywhere can provide you with a security certificate to say your app is genuine.
 It's super easy, and definitely worth doing!

 To enable HTTPS, go to the *Web* tab of the PythonAnywhere interface, and look for the *Security* section.
 Find the switch for *Force HTTPS*, and switch this feature on.
 Once you have done this, scroll up to the top of the page and *Reload* your app once more.
 If you then navigate to your app's URL, you should then notice that you are redirected to `https://rangodemo2019.pythonanywhere.com` (of course, replacing `rangodemo2019` with your username!) -- denoting that you are using your app using HTTPS.